-When it comes to SMD, the resultant light is glaring and should be used as a spot light.
+When it comes to SMD, the resultant light is glaring and should be used as a spotlight.
 This is due to the light created as a result of many light sources being connected.

 COB, on the other hand, will produce consistent, glare-free light.
 It generates a light beam that is uniform and easy to manipulate.
-This is mostly because to its wide-angle beam, which makes it a more effective light source.
+This is mostly because of its wide-angle beam, which makes it a more effective light source.

 The COB LED Strip is the most latest technology to enter the market, and it removes the problem of visible LED dots.
 Consider COB LED Flex Strips if normal LED strips aren’t cutting it for your project.
 These LED strips are new to the market, but they will quickly become commonplace in the world of LED Strips.